notjiatan/freebie-site/src/content/reset-email/-index.md

 ---
-title: Reset Email Address
+title: Change Email Address
-description: Instructions for resetting your email address
+description: Instructions for changing your email address
 ---

-# Reset Email Address
+# Change Your Email Address

-To reset your email address, please contact our support team at:
+To change your email address, please contact our support team at:

 **<fondness-shirt-oak@duck.com>**